dulanachathurma/dulanachathurma/README.md

 💯 Fun fact: I love blending technology with creativity to build innovative solutions.

-And also,I have videos edditing Skills,
+And also,I have videos 📷 edditing Skills,
 I have new technology mind.

 🇵🇪 🇬🇧 🇺🇸 🇳🇿...✈️
 I am also hoping to obtain a related degree from a good university abroad , after this degree , it I get a chance, through a scholarship.✊

-"I work to a daily schedule and make creative and spiritual decisions about anything, I also have good architectural design skills innately."
+📝🗓️"I work to a daily schedule and make creative and spiritual decisions about anything, I also have good architectural design skills innately."

-"I am a campus selected student with high results in A/L at the right age, and I have been the first in the schools and (A/L ,O/L classes) many times since my childhood."
+👨‍🎓"I am a campus selected student with high results in A/L at the right age, and I have been the first in the schools and (A/L ,O/L classes) many times since my childhood."
+🙏🇱🇰🙏